griff/activerecord-jdbcsqlanywhere-adapter/README.md

-activerecord-sqlanywhere-adapter
+activerecord-jdbcsqlanywhere-adapter
 ===========================

-This is an ActiveRecord adapter for Sybase SQLAnywhere.
+This is an ActiveRecord JDBC adapter for Sybase SQLAnywhere.